Which Came First: Obesity or Depression?

 View all responses caret icon

-There are many ways that you might be able to break the cycle and shed some of the weight you’re struggling with.
-While yes, I know the answer is not always eating better and exercise, I've found those are good places to start.
-Exercise can help with depression, even if it’s just something small that you can manage.3
+There are so many ways that you might be able to break the cycle and shed some of the weight you’re struggling with.
+While yes, I know the answer is not always as simple as eating better and exercising, I've found those are still good places to start.
+Exercise can significantly help with depression, even if it’s just something small that you can manage comfortably.3

 I also recommend getting in touch with your primary care physician.
-This can open up the pathway to other potential weight loss options, as well as options to deal with your depression.
-This might include medication for depression, or treatments for obesity.
+This can open up the pathway to other potential weight-loss options, as well as options to deal with your mental health.
+This might include medication for depression, or targeted medical treatments for obesity.

 When it comes to making big decisions about my health, I talk to my doctor.
 I want to be sure my choices will be for the better, and that I'm not causing more harm than good.
 In my experience, my doctor wants to do everything they can to help me get better, whether it's about my weight, my mental health, or both.